Home > News > Making Centrelink Income Work For You

-Now, this may sound super simple, but the best way to make your Centrelink payments work for you is to just budget, budget, budget.
+Now, this may sound simple, but the best way to make your Centrelink payments work for you is to just budget, budget, budget.
 We understand that this is always easier said than done.
 That’s because, a lot of the time, we’ll set out a budget and then struggle to stick to it.
 One of the main tricks to keeping a solid budget is having the discipline to follow through with it.
 Once you’ve got that you’ll start to see all the benefits that having a set budget can bring you.
-Get a quick loan if your weekly budget won’t make it until your next paycheque.

 These benefits include:

 Take a look at your Centrelink online income statements and determine what you’re taking home each payday after taxes.
 It’s important not to count on money that you’re not sure you’ll receive.
-Therefore, if your Centrelink payments vary from week to week (this could be the case if you receive Centrelink Youth Allowance), perhaps just work off the minimum amount you expect to get paid.
+Therefore, if your Centrelink payments vary from week to week (this could be the case if you receive Centrelink Youth Allowance), perhaps work off the minimum amount you expect to get paid.
 Then, anything more than that can go into your savings account.
 If you’re working casually as well as receiving Centrelink, make sure you account for any regular income you receive.
-If you have regular income, you can qualify for a fast loan from Jacaranda.
+If you have a regular income, including from Centrelink, you may qualify for a fast loan from Jacaranda.

-You should always be keeping track of what’s going out of your account.
+It would be best if you always were keeping track of what’s going out of your account.
 However, if you are new to the whole budgeting thing, a good way to assess your past expenses is to download a copy of your bank statements from the last couple of months.
 This will give you an idea of where your money is going.
 Then you can start to plan your budget accordingly.

 Tracking your expenses like this is the best way to know for sure where most of your money is going.
 Sometimes when it’s just coming out of your account, it’s easy to lose track of what you’re even spending money on.
 This way, you’ll be able to constantly assess what expenses are important and unavoidable and which ones you could cut down on.
 For example, if you’re spending $50 on take-out food every week, perhaps it’s time to pay a visit to the grocery store?
 Why not put your kitchen to good use to try to save some dollars?